couchbaselabs/node-ottoman/vuepress/guides/schema.md

 }
 ```

-- `strict` will remove field not defined in the schema.
+- `strict` will remove fields not defined in the schema.
 The default value is set to true.
 - `skip` will be a string array with values of the key you may want to prevent to cast.
 The default value is empty [].
-- `strategy` when cast action fail, defined strategy is apply.
+- `strategy` when cast action fails, defined strategy is applied.
 The default strategy is set to `defaultOrDrop`

 Available strategies are: